Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Model and Methods

 \subsection{DMFT}

 The DMFT simulation was performed with a continuous-time quantum Monte Carlo (QMC) algorithm implemented in the code package \texttt{w2dynamics}~\cite{w2dynamics}.
 For converging the one-particle properties symmetric improved estimators \cite{Kaufmann2019} where used.
 After converging the DMFT calculations on the one particle-level for each parameter set, we have measured the (thermal) spin-spin susceptibility in imaginary time in the segment implementation \cite{w2dynamics}.
 More details on the specific parameters and settings are reported in \cref{sec:AppendixComputationalDetails}.
+All real frequency data was obtained by analytic continuation.
+The input to the analytic continuation procedure, $\chith_{S_z S_z}(\mi \omega_n)$, came from the QMC-solver which gives intrinsically noisy results.
+In the following we describe the details of the analytic continuation.